-- 1 Disconnect the power adapter. - 2 Allow the liquid to drain from the device. - Pat all parts dry.
-Then leave the device in a warm, dry location for at least 72 hours (not in a microwave, oven or similar).
+- 1 Disconnect the power adapter. - 2 Allow the liquid to drain from the device. - 3 Pat all parts dry.
+Then leave the device in a warm, dry location for at least 72 hours (not in a microwave, oven or similar). - 4 Do not switch on the device again until it is completely dry.